Film and TV drama

 Get an apprenticeship:

 An apprenticeship is a job with training, so it’s a great opportunity to earn while you learn.
-In the past, it has been challenging to find jobs as an apprentice within production companies, although there is now a Creative venue technician apprenticeship standard, with a specific pathway designed for people working as trainee lighting technicians.
+In the past, it has been challenging to find jobs as an apprentice within production companies, although there is now a Creative industries production technician apprenticeship standard and a Screen Lighting Technician apprenticeship standard, both with a specific pathway designed for people working as trainee lighting technicians.
 It might also be worth looking for a job as an apprentice that will give you a qualification as a domestic or commercial electrician.
 This will make you handy on film sets at a later point.

 (If you’re already a qualified electrician:)